You-Gao/Blog/_life/2025-07-18-opensource.md

 ## Readest

 [Readest](https://readest.com/) is an e-book PDF reader I recently stumbled upon.
 I found it after being pretty miffed about the sheer, almost absurd, greed of AI companies making "*TTS (Text To Speech)*" readers on iOS.
 The popular ones charge like **$10-$20** a month for a TTS reader.
-Isn't that crazy?
+Isn't the price crazy?

 The end-to-end processing of a Vocoder + Spectrogram model does not take a lot of compute.
 It doesn't take much because: